grammarly/tape-enzyme/doc/enzyme.md

 * *@param* { Array<ReactElement> } nodes
 * *@param* { String } message

-Check if the current `wrapper` has `nodes` anywhere in its render tree that look like the one of the array passed in.
+Check if the current `wrapper` has `nodes` anywhere in its render tree that look like one of the array passed in.

 ```js
   const wrapper = mount(